The Pillar Protocol: A 3–Day Sandbag Strength System

 • compression strength

-This is the look rugby forwards, wrestlers, stone lifters, hockey enforcers, and warriors develop naturally because their training demands it.
+This is the look seen in rugby forwards, wrestlers, stone lifters, and enforcers because their work demands it.

 • Lats